Consistent Flag Codes: Consistent flag codes

-Following the ideas in \cite{CasoPlanar}, given a flag code $\cC,$ we can naturally associate to it a set of constant dimension codes that we obtain when we gather the subspaces of the same dimension used at a fixed shot in the process of sending flags.
-Let us precise the definition of these codes.
+Following the ideas in \cite{AloNavEsc19}, given a flag code $\cC,$ we can naturally associate to it a set of constant dimension codes that we obtain when we gather the subspaces of the same dimension used at a fixed shot in the process of sending flags.
+Let us explain more precisely the definition of these codes.

-\begin{definition} Let $\cC$ be a flag code of type $\type$ on $\bbF_q^n$.
+\begin{Definition} Let $\cC$ be a flag code of type $\type$ on $\bbF_q^n$.
 For every $1\leq i\leq r$, we call the $i$-\emph{projected code} of $\cC$ to the constant dimension code $\cC_i \subseteq \cG_q(t_i, n)$ given by the set of $i$-th subspaces of flags in $\cC$.
 More precisely,

-\end{definition}
+\end{Definition}

 Due to the close relationship between a flag code $\cC$ and its projected codes, it is a natural question to explore how far properties and structure of these codes determine the structure of $\cC$ and conversely.
-In this direction, this section is devoted to the study of flag codes that are \emph{coherent} with respect to their projected codes or just \emph{coherent flag codes}.
+In this direction, this section is devoted to the study of flag codes that are \emph{consistent} with respect to their projected codes or just \emph{consistent flag codes}.
 This is a family of flag codes in which the cardinality and distance are completely determined by the ones of their projected codes.
-We will show how, in some specific cases, this property of coherence goes beyond size and distance and gives rise to a stronger structural coherence.
-Furthermore, as we will see in Section \ref{sec: Our decoding algorithm}, the property of being coherent makes it possible to give a decoding algorithm in the erasure channel for flags.
+We will show how, in some specific cases, this property of consistency goes beyond size and distance and gives rise to a stronger structural consistency.
+Furthermore, as we will see in Section \ref{sec: Our decoding algorithm}, the property of being consistent makes it possible to give a decoding algorithm in the erasure channel for flags.

 Let us first point out the connection between the cardinality of a flag code $\cC$ of type $(t_1, \ldots, t_r)$ and the ones of its projected codes.
 It is clear that the size of any projected code is upper-bounded by the cardinality of $\cC$, that is,